 - Severe Pain

-- Heavy bleeding (going through two or more maxi pads per hour for more than two hours)
+- Heavy bleeding (going through two or more pads per hour, for longer than two hours)

 Remember that early pregnancy losses are very common.
 The vast majority of women go on to have normal, healthy pregnancies after their first miscarriage.
 If early pregnancy loss becomes a pattern for you, please make an appointment for testing to determine the cause and a course of treatment.